 - The outcome effects of educational computing applications, featuring findings from a variety of disciplinary perspectives which include the social, behavioral, physical, and computational sciences;

-- The design and development of innovative computer hardware and software for use in educational environments;
+- The design, development, and effectiveness of innovative computer hardware and software for use in educational environments;

 - The interpretation and implications of research in educational computing fields;

 - The theoretical and historical foundations of computer-based education.

 The terms "education" and "computing" are viewed broadly.
 “Education” refers to the use of computer-based technologies at all levels of the formal education system, business and industry, home-schooling, lifelong learning, and unintentional learning environments.
 “Computing” refers to all forms of computer applications and innovations - both hardware and software.
 For example, this could range from mobile and ubiquitous computing to immersive 3D simulations and games to computing-enhanced virtual learning environments.
 Each issue features articles useful for practitioners and theorists alike.